vacp2p/rfc/content/docs/rfcs/38/README.md

 opinion on the proposal, represented in the sequel as **YES**, **NO**, and **UNDECIDED**.

 The algorithm proceeds in rounds for each node.
+The liveness of the algorithm is severerly constrainted in the absence of timeouts for a round to proceed.

 ### Setup